Badmash Gujjar

-Badmash Gujjar is a 2001 Punjabi Pakistani movie by film director Masood Butt starring Shaan, Saima, Moammar Rana, Nirma, and Saud.
+Badmash Gujjar is a 2001 Punjabi-language Pakistani movie by director Masood Butt, starring Shaan, Saima, Moammar Rana, Nirma, and Saud.

 Plot

 Shaan is a charming, rustic, God-fearing local who honours and reveres his local Maulvi (priest) and hangs out at the local Madrassah where his brother memorizes the verses word for word.
 Shaan is of the best Gujjar kind, his name Shareef means, he is a God-fearing, peace-loving, humble sort of person even at things that may annoy people.

 This ('Shareef Gujjar')'s best friend Bhola (pronounced Pohla) played by Moammar Rana is a loud, thoughtless buffoon who just about manages a paan stall.
 His greatest problem is his infatuation with the local prostitute Nirma.
 She does recognize true love in Bhola even if he isn't quite what she was hoping for.
 One day some villainous goons led by Saud and Cheema swagger into town and make their way to Nirma's kotha (brothel) where she is booked to entertain.
 When Pohla hears of this indignity, he arrives at the Kotha where a terrible shoot-out follows.
 To cut a long story short, Nirma is saved from a life as a tawaif by Rana, who is then framed by the police and imprisoned.